itx-informationssysteme/jobapplications/Documentation/Developer/Index.rst

 You can simply find them by taking a look into ITX\Jobapplications\Event.
 If you think you need more events than are already provided feel free to contact us via GitHub or :ref:`E-Mail <start>`.

+* `DisplayPostingEvent`: adjust posting data before it is rendered.
+* `ModifyGoogleForJobsDataEvent`: adjust the structured data output for job postings.
+* `BeforeApplicationPersisted`: adjust the application object right before persistence.
+* `BeforeApplicationProcessedEvent`: inspect an incoming application and abort processing with your own response if needed.

 Custom Filters
 ==============
 If you want to have custom filters you can do that by performing three steps.